archetyped/cornerstone/README.md

 # Cornerstone
 Enhanced Content Management for Wordpress

 Cornerstone transforms WordPress into a full-fledged Content Management System.
-Say *adios* to the hacks and tricks used to shoehorn your posts into something that resembles a non-blog site and say hello to content management simplified.
+Say *adios* to the hacks and tricks used to shoehorn your content into something that resembles a non-blog site and say hello to content management simplified.

 [Learn more][home]